coderefinery/git-collaborative/_episodes/01-remotes.md

 *local*: ![]({{ site.baseurl }}/img/distributed/remote-04-local.svg)

-In a second step we merge `origin/master` (in this case fast-forward):
+In a second step we merge `origin/master` (in this case fast-forward; further below we explain what fast-forward means):

 ```shell
 $ git merge origin/master